fbpx

 It’s time to start designing and adding visual elements to give your website a shape.
 The visual elements like the logo and brand colors strengthen the brand identity.

-The web design should be created keeping the client and their interests in mind as it determines the success of your online business.
+Create the web design keeping the client and their interests in mind as it determines the success of your online business.
 The designers can create one or more prototypes for the website.
 Having clickable prototypes lets the client have a final look and feel of the website before it’s developed.
 The design layout is then reviewed by the customer, who sends you the feedback.

 4. Content Creation